Photo credit: Matthieu Comoy

 Be a pro.
 As Pressfield says, a pro commits.
 Goes all in.
 You’re a pro at your day job so be a pro at your dream job.

-None of this is easy, simple or a hack.
-This is not for the faint of heart.
-Since when are you faint of heart, though?
-Winning the daily battle with resistance is for the BHE’s among us.
-Big Heart Energy.
+Pushing through creative resistance isn’t easy, and we can’t hack our way out of it.
+It’s not for the faint of heart but since when are you faint of heart?
+Winning the daily battle with resistance takes Big Heart Energy.
 Embrace yours and get to work.